ConnorAtherton/uiscript/README.md

 A web UI manipulation language for humans.

-uiscript is a simple language for ma. uiscript makes the the following assumptions:
+uiscript is a simple language for. uiscript makes the the following assumptions:

 - Animations should be declared in css using stateful classes (.is-open, .has-hovered)